sindhuk95/PhysicalDesign_Workshop_OpenLANE_SKY130nm/README.md

 ![Capture1](https://github.com/sindhuk95/SKY130_PD_WS_DAY2/assets/135046169/63fb5104-9b15-4976-ac85-b5cb84d0273b)

-*Note: Power distribution network generation is usually a part of the floorplan step.
+**Note: Power distribution network generation is usually a part of the floorplan step.
 However, in the openLANE flow, floorplan does not generate PDN.
 It is created after post CTS.
 The steps are - floorplan, placement, CTS, Post CTS and then PDN**

-### 3. Need for libraries and characterization
+## Need for libraries and characterization

 As we know, From logic synthesis to routing and STA, each and evry stage has one thing in common i.e., logic gates/ logic cells.
 In order for the tool understand these gates are and their timing, we need to characterize these cells.

-### CELL DESIGN AND CHARACETRIZATION FLOWS
+## CELL DESIGN AND CHARACETRIZATION FLOWS

 Library is a place where we get information about every cell.
 It has differents cells with different size, functionality,threshold voltages.
 There is a typical cell design flow steps.
 1. Inputs : PDKS(process design kit) : DRC & LVS, SPICE Models, library & user-defined specs.